 Our minimum wholesale order is $100.
 To find wholesale prices for items, go to any product page and click on the "wholesale" button on the right, underneath "Add to Cart" and "Add to Wishlist".
 If you sign up for a My Microcosm account, it will keep track of your purchase history and invoices.

 If you order something that we're out of, we will credit your account—and when you order again, the credit will be automatically applied.

 If you're in Europe, we are distributed by Turnaround.
-In Canda, we are distributed by UTP and sold by Manda.
-We are sold by New South in Australia and Global Publisher Services in Asia, India, Africa, and South America.
-We are represented in the gift market by Gifts of Nature.
+In Canada, we are distributed by UTP and sold by Manda Group.
+We are sold by New South in Australia and New Zealand, and Global Publisher Services in Asia, Africa, the Middle East, the Caribbean, and South America.

 If you are a bookstore in the U.S., this is the discount schedule for our published titles:

 1 - 9 units (mixed), 40% discount, customer pays shipping